 Bookable Access Facilities

 As a festival we try to make your experience over the weekend as seamless as possible and have many facilities in place in order to do so.
-To take advantage of the facilities available please complete a downloadable bookable access facilities form and send to Access.BML@bradford.gov.uk
+To take advantage of the facilities available please complete a downloadable bookable access facilities form (see link under Personal Assistant/Carer Tickets) and send to Access.BML@bradford.gov.uk

 Viewing areas and distances